 Causes of Constipation In Dogs

 The most common cause of constipation in dogs is a blockage of the digestive tract by an object that is not easily digested, like a bone, for example.
-This can also be caused by swallowing grass, dirt, cloth, rocks, garbage, or even fur from too much self grooming.
+This can also happen when dogs swallow grass, dirt, cloth, rocks, garbage, or even fur from too much self grooming.

 Other causes of constipation in dogs include: